-This effective treatment could have a huge impact on the lives of MSI-high metastatic colorectal cancer patients, offering clinicians with first-line option proven "The combination of low-dose ipilimumab nivolumab has durable clinical and response and is well tolerated as a first line treatment in patients with MSI-high metastatic colorectal cancer," explained study author Prof Heinz-Josef Lenz, University of Southern California Norris Comprehensive Cancer Centre, Los Angeles, California, USA.
+This effective treatment could have a huge impact on the lives of MSI-high metastatic colorectal cancer patients, offering clinicians a first-line option with proven efficacy.
+"The combination of low-dose ipilimumab and nivolumab has a durable clinical response and is well tolerated as a first line treatment in patients with MSI-high metastatic colorectal cancer," explained study author Prof Heinz-Josef Lenz, University of Southern California Norris Comprehensive Cancer Centre, Los Angeles, California, USA.